EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

-Most of the requirements are "SHOULD" instead of "MUST", it is undefined what a "large amplification factor" is, {{RFC7641}} does not specify how many notifications that can be sent before a potentially spoofable acknoledgement must be sent, and in several cases the "SHOULD" level is further softened by “If possible" and "generally".
+Most of the requirements are "SHOULD" instead of "MUST", it is undefined what a "large amplification factor" is, {{RFC7641}} does not specify how many notifications that can be sent before a potentially spoofable acknoledgement must be sent, and in several cases the "SHOULD" level is further softened by “If possible" and "generally"
-{{I-D.ietf-core-coap-pubsub}} does not have any amplification attack considerations.
+{{I-D.ietf-core-conditional-attributes}} does not have any amplification attack considerations.

 QUIC {{RFC9000}} mandates that ”an endpoint MUST limit the amount of data it sends to the unvalidated address to three times the amount of data received from that address” without any exceptions.
 This approach should be seen as current best practice.

-Remedy: {{RFC7252}}, and perhaps {{RFC7641}}, and {{I-D.ietf-core-groupcomm-bis}} should be updated with a strict normative requirement
+In CoAP, an address can be validated with a security protocol like DTLS, TLS, OSCORE, or by using the Echo Option {{I-D.ietf-core-echo-request-tag}}.
+Resticting the bandwidth per server is not enough as the number of servers the attacker can use is typically unknown.
+For multicast requests, anti-amplification limits and the Echo Option do not work unless the number of servers sending responses is known.
+Even if the responses have the same size as the request, the amplification factor from m servers is m, where m is typically unknown.
+While DoS attacks from CoAP servers accesible over the Internet pose the largest threat, an attacker on a local network might use local CoAP servers to attack targets on the Internet or on the local network.

-(MUST) on implementations similar to QUIC with a specified anti-amplification limit and no exceptions.
+Remedy: {{RFC7252}} should be updated with a strict normative requirement (MUST) on implementations similar to QUIC with a specified anti-amplification limit and no exceptions.
 It should be clear that any devices used in DDoS attacks are violating IETF requirements.

 # Security Considerations